Global Gateway link

 • Appropriately reported to the management on the concerns and opinions of shareholders and investors

-Examples of implementation based on the dialogue
+Matters incorporated based on dialogue